biswa418/socialMedia-react/README.md

 # Description
-The front-end site of our socialMedia app
+The front-end site of our socialMedia app -- a meeting place of Develepors

+# Features
+- Scroll away to read the posts of fellow developers -- You'll stop at infinite
+- Login/Register to create your post
+- Comment on posts after signed in
+- Like a fellow developer
+- Follow and make friends on the devconnect.
+- Happy social networking!!

 # Installation
 download the code and run  <code>npm install</code> and then <code>npm start</code> to view it in the browser